isabella232/journeys.en/help/using/about/troubleshooting.md

  ![](../assets/journey75.png)

+The system detects two kinds of issues: errors and warnings.
+Errors block publication and test activation.
+Warnings list potential issues that are not blocking test activation or publication.
+You will see a description of the issue and an issue log ID of the type ERR_XXX_XXX.
+This will help technical support identify the issue.

 ## Checking that events are properly sent{#section_rqz_11t_dgb}

 The starting point of a journey is always an event.
 You can perform tests using tools such as Postman.